How To Fix Windows 10 Error 0xc0000098

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

 Wally’s Answer: Millions of users have started using Windows 10 since its release.
-Most users have been also to use it without problems.
+Most users have been using it without problems.
 However, some have encountered problems as well.
 The 0xc0000098 error can appear due to problems in the BCD boot file.
 Here are some ways to find the source of the problem and fix it.

 Windows 10 shows a blue screen with the 0xc0000098 error along with the following text: